abhat91/HumanDinoClassifier/README.md

 # HumanDinoClassifier
-Based on the human pose, the algorithm picks out the dinosaur (By team Charizard)
+Based on the human pose, the algorithm picks out the dinosaur (By team Crocodile)

 # Computer Setup
 If you are using a MAC, you may follow this paper to get OpenCV3.0 and Python 2.7